 |*Keep in mind that the SAIT does not replace other processes on campus and may be conducted concurrently with other university processes.
 Communication between various offices will remain a priority.|

 All members of the campus community are encouraged to report behaviors that are concerning.
 The SAIT will be able to reach out to student to intervene, provide support, and connect them with resources that can assist them.

 The SAIT Referral Form is not intended for use if there is an immediate threat of harm to self or others.
 Contact EKU Police by calling 911 or 622-1111 immediately if you feel the threatened behavior is imminent.

 Please complete the form with as much information as possible.
 It is important that you report all observed or witnessed behaviors without including judgments, assessments and opinions.
 The report will go directly to the SAIT.
 Every effort will be made to protect the identity of persons reporting possible threatening or aberrant behavior or otherwise participating in the inquiry of such behavior.

 Feedback on Resolution of Referral

-In accordance with FERPA, following assessment and intervention with the student of concern, the SAIT will try to provide feedback to the referring individual to inform them of resolution of the case and any ongoing follow-up in which they may need to be involved.
+In accordance with FERPA, ADA, HIPAA, and other Federal and State laws, following the assessment and intervention with the student of concern, the SAIT will try to provide feedback to the referring individual to inform them of resolution of the case and any ongoing follow-up in which they may need to be involved.